Murphyyork/Lambda-Project/README.md

 application2 = Application(abstraction4, z) # Applies (λy.λx.xy) to z, which results in the output (λy.λx.xy) z
 application3 = Application(abstraction4, x) # Applies (λy.λx.xy) to x, which results in the output (λy.λx.xy) x
 ```
 The first argument will be applied to the second argument, as applications in the λ-calculus are left associative.
-Again, this class only takes Applications, Abstractions and Variables as input.
+Again, this class only takes applications, abstractions and variables as input.

 Substitute variables within expressions:
 ```python